Blunk-electronic/EAGLE_Linux_Installer/README.md

 chmod 755 libexec/QtWebEngineProcess
 ```

 Now you can launch Eagle as non-root user.
-Make sure the $PATH environment variable is set.
+Make sure the $PATH environment variable is set properly.

-## The solution via a script
+## The smart solution via a script

 todo